 Schnader has a strong tradition of defending media entities and others against defamation claims.
 Our clients have included national television networks and local affiliates, radio broadcasters, television and motion picture producers, newspaper publishers, magazine publishers, book publishing houses and Internet content providers.
 We are sensitive to and experienced in dealing with the unique ways in which journalists and editors work in both the print and the broadcast media, and the impact these distinctions may have on all aspects of libel litigation, including discovery and legal analysis.

 Our litigation experience in defamation and related areas ranges from precedent-setting decisions in the Supreme Court of the United States to more traditional litigation in the federal and state trial courts.
 We have successfully defended attacks on important pieces of investigative journalism in both the print and broadcast media.
 Because many of our clients are based outside of Pennsylvania, much of our litigation is in the federal courts under diversity jurisdiction.
 We regularly defend against libel and privacy cases in the Pennsylvania state courts as well.

-The Firm has been in the forefront of landmark decisions dealing with defendants’ protection under Pennsylvania law – including the common law opinion defense, the fair report privilege and the Shield Law privilege.
+The Firm has been at the forefront of landmark decisions dealing with defendants’ protection under Pennsylvania law, including the common law opinion defense, the fair report privilege and the Shield Law privilege.
 These defenses and privileges are important adjuncts to First Amendment guarantees and routinely arise in defamation and privacy cases.

 Timely Pre-Publication Libel and Privacy Advice